gerstrong/Commander-Genius/readme.txt

 monitor support it.

 CAUTION: This is recommended for advanced users who know what they do.
-The team won't take responsibilities if you use a wrong configuration.
+The team won't take any responsibility if you use a wrong configuration.
 If you want to see other resolutions to in future versions of CG, mail us ;-).

 - GAME PLAY -